-The Fisher Center for Alzheimer’s Research Center at The Rockefeller University, is a world renowned research team all working under the direction of Nobel laureate Dr. Paul Greengard.
+The Fisher Center for Alzheimer’s Research Center at The Rockefeller University, is a world renowned research team all continuing the pursuit of the quest for a cure which was led by the late Nobel Laureate Dr. Paul Greengard.

 Our scientists are at the forefront of research and, based on their understanding of how the disease ravages the brain, have developed many insights into how the devastating symptoms of Alzheimer’s disease might be prevented or delayed.

 Dr. Greengard has authored more than 1,000 major scientific papers.
 We have selected recent samples of scientific studies from major publications such as Nature, Science and the Proceedings of the National Academy of Sciences (PNAS).
 Our lab publishes a multitude of findings per year in our quest to find the cure for Alzheimer’s disease.

 Listed below you will find a synopsis of each of the studies provided.
 Click on the subject heading (for example “gSAP” below) to see the full press release and PDF of the actual finding.

 If you have a question about a certain type of research into Alzheimer’s disease and want to find one of our studies, contact us at firstname.lastname@example.org

 Published in the Proceedings of the National Academy of Sciences on April 25, 2011, Fisher scientists found that use of anti-inflammatory drugs such as ibuprofen, aspirin and naproxen, reduces the effectiveness of selective serotonin reuptake inhibitors (SSRIs), the most widely used class of antidepressant medications.
 The discovery from scientists in Nobel Prize-winner Paul Greengard’s laboratory may explain why so many depressed patients taking SSRIs do not respond to antidepressant treatment and suggests that this lack of effectiveness may be preventable.